-Course Code Course Title Academic Credits Lecture Hours Lab Hours Clinical Hours Outside Hours Pre-requisite(s) /Concurrent NUR2461C Maternal and Newborn 4 45 45 90 NUR1221C Nursing
+Course Code Course Title Academic Credits Lecture Hours Lab Hours Clinical Hours Outside Hours Pre-requisite(s) /Concurrent NUR2461C Maternal and Newborn 4 45 45 90 Semesters 1-4 & Nursing Concurrent with NUR2750C

 In this course the student continues to develop the role as a member of the profession of nursing as a provider of care to women, infants, and families in meeting their basic needs in a variety of settings.
 Emphasis is placed on knowledge and skills relating to prenatal care, childbirth, and postpartum needs.
 The role of the nurse as a provider of care, communicator, teacher, manager, and member of a profession provides the framework for clinical application and evaluation in and childbearing settings.
 Students are required to implement concepts related to the Quality and Safety for Nursing Education (QSEN) competencies and the nursing process.